-For the first part of the simulations, we set the buffer size to 2.5MB, and the generation rate to one message per 25-35 seconds.
-The variation tendencies of delivery ratio, average hopcounts, and overhead ratio as a function of initial copies number are shown from Fig. 13(a) through Fig. 13(c).
+For the first part of the simulations, we set the buffer size to 2.5 MB, and the generation rate to one message per $25 \sim 35$ seconds.
+The variation tendencies of delivery ratio, average hopcounts, and overhead ratio as a function of initial number of copies are shown from Figs.13(a) \sim 13(c).
 In contrast to the random-waypoint mobility pattern, the movement of the taxis in the real trace lacks regularity and the nodes cannot contact each other as frequently as done in the random-waypoint mobility pattern.
 However, ISDSRP and SDSRP still retain a high delivery ratio while the initial number of copies increases.
 Thus, it leads us to the conclusion that ISDSRP still gets the best delivery performance, even in the EPFL environment.
 In summary, ISDSRP and SDSRP do an excellent job in delivery ratio, average hopcounts, and overhead ratio performances.
-The second and third groups of simulations are displayed in Fig. 13(d) through Fig. 13(i), which shows the change trends of delivery ratio, average hopcounts, and overhead ratio along with the change of buffer size and message generation rate, separately.
-It is worth noticing that the curve of Spray and Wait-C in Fig. 13(i)

-is different from the one in Fig. 12(i).
+The second and the third groups of simulations are displayed in Figs.13(d) \sim 13(i), which shows the change trends of delivery ratio, average hopcounts, and overhead ratio along with the change of buffer size and message generation rate, separately.
+It is worth noticing that the curve of spray and wait-C in Fig.13(i) is different from the one in Fig.12(i).
 In the random-waypoint mobility pattern, the nodes have equal encounter opportunities.
-Therefore, Spray and Wait-C is equivalent to random selection when the number of copies is small.
-So the message generation rate has little effect on overhead ratio.
-However, there is an obvious aggregation phenomenon in the EPFL environment; with the decrease of message generation rate, the useless forwardings also decrease.
-In conclusion, the proposed scheduling and drop strategies effectively solve the congestion problem of Spray and Wait routing in DTNs.
-In conclusion, either in the random-waypoint mobility pattern or real-world trace EPFL, ISD-SRP obtains the highest delivery ratio, similar average hopcounts, and the lowest overhead ratio regarding different initial numbers of copies, buffer sizes, and message generation rates, compared with Spray and Wait, Spray and Wait-O, and Spray and Wait-C.
+Therefore, spray and wait-C is equivalent to random selection when the number of copies is small.
+Thus the message generation rate has little effect on overhead ratio.
+However, there is an obvious aggregation phenomenon in the EPFL environment.
+With the decrease of message generation rate, the useless forwardings also decrease.
+In conclusion, the proposed scheduling and drop strategies effectively solve the congestion problem of spray and wait routing in DTNs.
+In conclusion, either in the random-waypoint mobility pattern or realworld trace EPFL, ISDSRP obtains the highest delivery ratio, similar average hopcounts, and the lowest overhead ratio regarding different initial numbers of copies, buffer sizes, and message generation rates, compared with spray and wait, spray and wait-O, and spray and wait-C.